Client: International Food Products Manufacturer

 Starting early in the project planning process, EPIC’s project management set the direction for process facilities design and associated power and utilities.
 EPIC completed process and physical design for each of the processing areas, efficiently using space to allow room for future expansions within the facility.
-All process and packaging equipment was required to comply with food and beverage sanitary requirements Title 21 CFR, Part 110 cGMP guidelines.
+All process and packaging equipment were required to comply with food and beverage sanitary requirements Title 21 CFR, Part 110 cGMP guidelines.

 While site and facilities construction was underway, process system fabrication at EPIC’s sanitary fabrication plant was occurring simultaneously.
 Process systems were constructed as self-contained modules.
-Finished modules were shipped to the International Food Company plant, followed by a fast start up within three days of arrival.
+Finished modules were shipped to the International Food Company plant, followed by a fast startup within three days of arrival.
 EPIC’s offsite modular build approach was critical to the success of meeting a stringent project schedule.
-Each sanitary batching and blending system went through in-house, Factory Acceptance Testing (FAT) to ensure a trouble free start up during installation.
+Each sanitary batching and blending system went through in-house, Factory Acceptance Testing (FAT) to ensure a trouble-free start-up during installation.

 EPIC Project Management coordinated all utilities installation and integration on the heels of facility completion to eliminate potential schedule creep on process system installation.
-A team of EPIC’s in-house automation engineers were on site throughout installation and commissioning.
+A team of EPIC’s in-house automation engineers was on site throughout installation and commissioning.
 Their presence helped ensure the process and packaging systems were running at specified parameters.
 They also assisted in training plant personnel on all new operating systems associated with the new plant equipment.

-The collaborative project resulted in successful startup, allowing International Foods to increase production, meeting demand for their growing product lines.
+The collaborative project resulted in a successful startup, allowing International Foods to increase production, meeting demand for their growing product lines.

 - International Foods successfully start up at the new facility was on time and budget